Update Dec 2017: new pattern: the fast & easy mini Sweet November necktie knitted scarf pattern, for an ultra sweet alternative.

-Sweet November Triangle Lace Shawl Free Knitting Pattern ** This is THE perfect triangle shawl for Fall, given you that extra layer and bit of extra cover up for when the chill is in the air on an otherwise sunny day.
+The Sweet November Triangle Lace Shawl Free Knitting Pattern here is an excellent triangle shawl for Fall, given you that extra layer and bit of extra cover up for when the chill is in the air on an otherwise sunny day.

 Were it not that I just bought not 1 but ** 2 ** fleeces from local (Cornwall) sheep farms, I would have otherwise made this with a cotton, linen or silk yarn.
 It would look fabulous.